 About the Practice

-Led by Jane Cameron Finlay, our practice has been designing residential new builds, alterations, renovations, and extensions for over 10 years.
-By deeply understanding you and your lifestyle we’re able to deliver bespoke design solutions while bringing specialist expertise to natural lighting, thermal comfort and health.
+Led by Jane Cameron Finlay, our practice has been designing residential heritage renovations, contemporary extensions, and carefully considered new homes for over 15 years.
+By deeply understanding you and your lifestyle we’re able to deliver bespoke design solutions while bringing specialist expertise in heritage homes, natural lighting, thermal comfort and health.

 View our project gallery or contact us to find out more.